Abdel-Majed Abdel Bary: Father

 Abdel-Majed Abdel Bary is the son of Ragaa and Adel Abdel Bari.
 His father was arrested when Abdel-Majed Abdel Bary was six years old.
 His father was reportedly tortured in Egypt as a suspected radical Islamist.
 After release, he moved to the United Kingdom where he applied for political asylum with his wife and family.

-After a very long process of investigation, with the possible returning of Adel Abdel Bari to Egypt, he was extradited eventually by the British authorities to the United States in 2012 for involvement in the 1998 United States embassy bombings in Kenya and Tanzania and for having alleged links and a longtime association with Osama bin Laden and more prominently Ayman al-Zawahiri, current leader of al Qaeda.
+After a very long process of investigation, with the possible return of Adel Abdel Bari to Egypt, he was extradited eventually by the British authorities to the United States in 2012 for involvement in the 1998 United States embassy bombings in Kenya and Tanzania and for having alleged links and a longtime association with Osama bin Laden and more prominently Ayman al-Zawahiri, former leader of al Qaeda.

-On 6 February 2015, Adel Abdel Bari pleaded guilty and was sentenced to 25 years in prison - the plea bargain was described by the judge as generous.
+On 6 February 2015, Adel Abdel Bari pleaded guilty and was sentenced to 25 years in prison – the plea bargain was described by the judge as generous.

 Early life and music career

 Abdel Bary grew up in a council house in Maida Vale in West London.

 Abdel Bary released a number of recordings online about his own life as a youth in London.
 In lyrics for earlier releases online going back to 2012, Bary made apparent references to drug use, violence and life on a council estate and talked about the threat of his family being deported to Egypt due to his father's terrorist activity.
 He also appeared in SBTV Warmup Sessions as Lyricist Jinn presenting two live tracks that talked about his experiences.
-In later songs however, references to cannabis use stopped in his lyrics to be replaced with more radical tirades against people who choose to spend their money clubbing, drinking and on drugs rather than feeding their families.
+In later songs, however, references to cannabis use stopped in his lyrics to be replaced with more radical tirades against people who choose to spend their money clubbing, drinking and on drugs rather than feeding their families.
 He was also part of a rap group known as "The Black Triangle".

-As a rapper he was known as Lyricist Jinn and L Jinny.
+As a rapper, he was known as Lyricist Jinn and L Jinny.